operator-playground-io/employment-dataset/tutorials/Employment-dataset-tutorial.md

 ---
-title: Employment dataset Tutorial
+title: Sample Application using Employment Dataset
-description: This tutorial explains how to use Employment Dataset
+description: This tutorial explains how to use Employment Dataset in a sample application
 ---

-### Introduction

-The dataset contains the US Employment and Unemployment rates since 1940 from USA Bureau of Labor Statistics.

 ### Example Application : US Employment rates application (Java)